Fishest/school/notes/microsoft.papers.rst

 improperly signed will simply be ignored.

 --------------------------------------------------------------------------------
-Distributed Snapshots: Determining Global State
+Distributed Snapshots: Determining Global State (Lamport)
 --------------------------------------------------------------------------------

 Processes in a distributed system communicated by sending and receiving messages.